 Nobody in their wildest dream would have ever seen COVID-19 coming.
 However, the virus was not the only shocking thing to happen that year.

-Gold prices amid the pandemic performed so well, reaching an all time high of US$1,950.85 per ounce, which drove someone like Warren Buffett who rooted against gold for years to invest in it.
-People who had already invested in gold before the virus made a profit and the ones who didn’t, started to as gold proved again to be one of the safest havens people can resort to during financial crises and inflation.
+Gold prices amid the pandemic performed so well, reaching an all time high of US$1,950.85 per ounce, which drove someone like Warren Buffett who rooted against gold for years to get into it.
+People who had already bought gold before the virus made a profit and the ones who didn’t, started to as gold proved again to be one of the safest havens people can resort to during financial crises and inflation.
 After all, nobody can predict what is going to happen, but it’s clear that of all the golden ears, this one is surprisingly the best.

 What does the future hold for gold?
 Just like anything, it’s impossible to accurately predict the future of gold.
 Many have tried throughout history but have significantly failed.

 For example, go check Minted; No contract, no commitment, just gold!
-And if this isn’t impressive enough, wait till you know that you can invest in gold through Minted for as little as £1 per day!
+And if this isn’t impressive enough, wait till you know that you can get gold through Minted for as little as £1 per day!